mrdmnd/portunus/README.md

 - [Buildifier](https://github.com/bazelbuild/buildtools) - BUILD file is
   autoformatted to our style guide convensions.

+To build a compilation database (necessary for clang-format and clang-tidy), from the root of the repository run

+`./tools/generate_compilationdb.sh`

+To run static analysis, from the root of the repository run

+`./tools/static_analysis.sh`

 To run all unit tests, from the root of the repository run

 `bazel test //...`